magittan/Big-Tag/README.md

   Required inputs:
     Selecting the game to look at

-Next steps: JS would pull user information from FB with FB API Next steps: Location of Tag will be recorded
+Next steps: JS would pull user information from FB with FB API https://developers.facebook.com/docs/javascript/howto/jquery/v2.8
-Next steps: Time of Tags will be recorded
-Next steps: Map of Tags https://developers.google.com/maps/documentation/javascript/geolocation
+Next steps: Location of Tag will be recorded (Working on) Next steps: Time of Tags will be recorded (Working on) Next steps: Map of Tags https://developers.google.com/maps/documentation/javascript/geolocation